Key Takeaways from DOJ’s Annual FCA Recoveries Press Release

 - Two of the largest recoveries of FY 2019 were, not surprisingly, opioid cases.
 Insys Therapeutics and Reckitt Benckiser Group paid big money to settle kickback, medical necessity, and patient safety claims.
 Opioids continue to be a high priority at DOJ.

 - Finally, Duke University paid $112.5 million for allegedly submitting materially false grant applications and progress reports.
 This was a significant recovery against an academic institution and shows the importance of compliance in any field where federal funds are at issue.
+Healthcare may be the most popular industry for FCA enforcement, but DOJ recovers millions of dollars every year in government procurement fraud cases involving, inter alia, alleged construction fraud, transportation fraud, and education fraud.

 Tennessee providers should know that the Middle District continues to invest significant resources in affirmative civil cases and punches above its weight class.